NosPo-Studio/NosGa-Engine/ReadMe.md

 # NosGa Engine
 The NosGa (NonsenseGame) Engine is a object oriented in source game engine for OpenComputers with all you need to create a 2D game.
 The engine is in a very early state of development so thre are some bugs left over as well as improvement potential of course but it sould be in a usable state right now.
-New features will come at the point there are needed to realize projects in the engine.
+New features will come at the point they are needed to realize projects in the engine.
-It is currently not testet in pratice but will be in the near future.
+It is currently not testet in practice but will be in the near future.

 # Features